 With more than 250 years of collective experience, we have one of the most tenured and talented teams in the printing industry.
 Kappa is known for its exceptional service.

 The Kappa story begins with Nicholas (Nick) Karabots.

 Nick was raised in the South Bronx of New York City as the son of immigrants from Greece.
 He graduated from the Bronx High School of Science and served in the U.S. Naval Reserve for 11 years.
 Like other self-made men, Nick learned his trade, in this case printing and publishing, by working for someone else but eventually went out on his own.

 In 1970, the original Scranton Lithographing Company was acquired by Nick and evolved into what became Kappa Graphics.
 It was transformed from a commercial printer to a publication printer for such popular magazines such as TV Guide.
 By the mid-1980’s, Nick acquired a series of publishing entities.
 Kappa Media Group publishes puzzle, sports, entertainment magazines, and periodicals.
 Kappa Publishing Group publishes adult puzzle books and magazines as well as children's magazines and maps.

 What is Kappa Printing today?
-Four print facilities.
+Three print facilities.
 Two soft cover mass market book (think crossword, Sudoku and adult coloring books) and one high quality 4/C plant, Times Printing in Wisconsin.

 Self-funded, strong balance sheet